Deploying a database raises several challenges:

 DACPACs make it much easier to manage the database's lifecycle by allowing you to create or update a database using a single file that describes the desired schema.
 I strongly advise you to take a closer look at dacpac, unless you already have another tool that meets this need.

-Note for developers: SqlPackage.exe (and associated DLLs) is a .NET application.
-So you can use it in your applications if you need it.
-The files are probably already on your disk C:\Program Files (x86)\Visual Studio 14.0\Common7\IDE\Extensions\Microsoft\SQLDB.
+Note for developers: SqlPackage.exe (and its associated DLLs) is a .NET application, so you can use it directly in your own applications if needed.
+The files are likely already on your disk at C:\Program Files (x86)\Visual Studio 14.0\Common7\IDE\Extensions\Microsoft\SQLDB.

 Do you have a question or a suggestion about this post?
 Contact me!